-- (a) employ personnel who possess the expert products knowledge and experience required for these operations, especially with regard to management, technology, electronic authentication and security procedures; - (b) apply such administrative and management routines that conform to recognized standards:

-- (c) use trustworthy systems and products that are protected against modification and that ensure technical and cryptographic security; - (d) maintain sufficient financial resources to conduct his or its operations in accordance with these requirements and any other provisions set forth in the Act and bear the risk of liability for damages; - (e) have secure routines to verify the identity of those signatories to whom qualified electronic authentication products are issued; - (f) maintain a prompt and secure system for registration and immediate revocation of a qualified electronic authentication product; - (g) take measures against forgery of a qualified electronic authentication product and, where applicable, guarantee full confidentiality during the process of generating signature creation data; - (h) comply with section 56; and - (i) comply with any other requirements established by the Minister by Order.
+- 35. An Electronic Authentication Service Provider that issues qualified electronic authentication products to the public shall conduct his or its operations in a reliable manner and shall- - (a) employ personnel who possess the expert knowledge and experience required for these operations, especially with regard to management, technology, electronic authentication and security procedures; - (b) apply such administrative and management routines that conform to recognised standards; - (c) use trustworthy systems and products that are protected against modification and that ensure technical and cryptographic security; - (d) maintain sufficient financial resources to conduct his or its operations in accordance with these requirements and any other provisions set forth in the Act and bear the risk of liability for damages; - (e) have secure routines to verify the identity of those signatories to whom qualified electronic authentication products are issued; - (f) maintain a prompt and secure system for registration and immediate revocation of a qualified electronic authentication product; - (g) take measures against forgery of a qualified electronic authentication product and, where applicable, guarantee full confidentiality during the process of generating signature creation data; - (h) comply with section 56; and - (i) comply with any other requirements established by the Minister by Order.